TIMELINE-Bidding race for reinsurer Transatlantic

 July 12 - Validus offers to buy Transatlantic for about $3.5 billion in cash and stock.

-July 18 - Allied World says committed to the terms of its $3 billion-plus all-stock bid for Transatlantic.
+July 18 - Allied World says committed to the terms of its all-stock bid for Transatlantic.

 July 19 - Transatlantic says open to talks with Validus, but sticking for now to existing deal with Allied World.